-The following table provides information about the securities authorized for issuance under our equity compensation plans as of December 31, 2021.
-As of December 31, 2021, we had three equity compensation plans: the 2020 Plan, the 2021 Plan and the 2021 Employee Stock Purchase Plan, or 2021 ESPP.
-Each of our equity compensation plans was approved by our stockholders.
+The following table provides information about the securities authorized for issuance under our equity compensation plans as of December 31, 2022.
+As of December 31, 2022, we had three equity compensation plans that were approved by our stockholders: the 2020 Plan, the 2021 Plan and the 2021 Employee Stock Purchase Plan, or 2021 ESPP.
+In November 2022, our board of directors approved our 2022 Inducement Stock Incentive Plan, or the 2022 Inducement Plan, for use exclusively in granting equity awards to individuals who were not previously an employee or non-employee director (or following a bona fide period of non-employment), as an inducement material to such individual's entering into employment with us, pursuant to Rule 5635(c)(4) of the Nasdaq Listing Rules.
+No awards were granted pursuant to the 2022 Inducement Plan in 2022.

-As of December 31, 2021 Number of Securities Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) Equity compensation plans approved by security holders (1)(2)(3) (a) 4,088,456 \$ (b) 8.59 (c) 2,641,906 Equity compensation plans not approved by security holders \$ Total 4,088,456 \$ 8.59 2,641,906
+A s of December 31, 2022

+Number of Securities

+Number of Remaining Available

+Securities to be Weighted Average for Future Issuance

+Issued upon Exercise Price of under Equity

+Exercise of Outstanding Compensation

+Outstanding Options, Plans (Excluding

+Options, Warrants Warrants Securities Reflected

+and Rights and Rights in Column (a))

+Plan Category (a) (b) (c)

+Equity compensation plans approved by security holders (1)(2)(3) 4,960,553 \$ 8.04 3,415,288

+Equity compensation plans not approved by security holders (4) \$ 275,000

+Total 4,960,553 \$ 8.04 3,690,288